 This gives you both unlimited calls a text messages, coverage on both networks and a reasonably low overall cost per month.

 The reality is that despite their claims of covering 98% or more of the population there are still vast areas of the country not covered by any mobile phone networks, so you need to have some sort of satellite communications backup.

 It can be a satellite phone which is the most versatile but most expensive option.

 But for simple low cost peace of mind, and the ability to send an SOS distress signal from anywhere, there are a number of satellite communication options available.

 As a minimum, regardless of what other devices you have, I recommend you carry a Personal Locator Beacon (PLB) like the KTI PLB with 10 year battery life, no maintenance and no subscription cost.

 A Personal Locator Beacon (PLB) can send a distress signal to emergency services from anywhere on earth so you have 100% coverage across Australia.
 The signal it transmits is also stronger than a satellite phone and more likely to ‘punch through’ tree coverage and overcast skies.

-With no running cost or subscription required, a PLB can live in your glove box completely maintenance free for up to 10 years and be available to get help if you find yourself in a serious situation out of phone range.
-(Note the RescueMe PLB has 7 year battery life)
+With no running cost or subscription required, keep a PLB in your glovebox and it will be available to get help if you find yourself in a serious situation out of phone range.

 It’s also light enough to throw in your back pack when you hit the trails.